mu-semtech/mu-dispatcher/README.md

 3. Match each (A) with the set of `define_accept_types` noting that a `*` wildmatch may occur in both, thus resulting in (B).
 4. For each (B) try to find a matched solution
 5. If a solution is found, return it
-6. If no solution is found, try to find a matched solution with the `last_match` option set to true
+6. If no solution is found, try to find a matched solution with the `last_call` option set to true